sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

 > [Addressing guard]
 > _ (guard), you are a guard, but also a prisoner awaiting your doom.
 >
-> You were the newest hire in Sarukkan's staff, but you don't think you'll
+> You were the newest hire in Sarukkan's staff, but you didn't even get to
-> even get that first payday.
-On day one, you had already noticed some sketchy
+> collect a week's wage before thing went sideways.
+Even on day one, you
-> stuff going on here.
+> noticed some sketchy stuff going on around here.
 >
 > Your supervisor, Yogran the Rat had assigned you the simple duty of yard
 > patrol, and when you passed by the cellar you could swear you heard the